EmergingMarketWatch

 Kazakhstan

-The question was asked in relation to the following story: NBK governor says sovereign fund withdrawals exceed receipts
+The question was asked in relation to the following story: President Milatovic vetoes changes to legislation on VAT, excises

 Ask the editor Back to contents